ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

       register: echo
       changed_when: echo.stdout != "one"

-The result of the current item during iteration is also accessible in the ``result`` property of the implicit variable ``_task``.
-This allows for accessing loop item results without first registering a variable
+When registering multiple variables, the result of the current item during iteration is also accessible in the ``result`` property of the implicit variable ``_task``.
+This allows for accessing loop item results without first registering a variable.

 .. code-block:: yaml+jinja